 Expenditures made under contracts that do not meet the requirements in Section 1903(m) of the Act specified below.
-Tennessee managed care plans will be required to meet all requirements of Section 1903(m) except the following:

-• Section 1903(m)(2)(A)(vi) of the Act, Federal regulations at 42 CFR § 438.56, to the extent that the rules in Section 1932(a)(4) are inconsistent with the enrollment and disenrollment rules contained in paragraph 40 (Plan Enrollment and Disenrollment) of the demonstration's Special Terms and Conditions (STCs), such as restricting an enrollee's right to disenroll within 90 days of enrollment in a new managed care organization (MCO).
-Enrollees may change MCOs without cause within 45 days of enrollment in an MCO.
-After 45 days, enrollees may disenroll from an MCO with cause at any time.
+Tennessee managed care plans will be required to meet all requirements of Section 1903(m) except Section 1903(m)(2)(A)(vi) of the Act, Federal regulations at 42 CFR § 438.56, to the extent that the rules in Section 1932(a)(4) are inconsistent with the enrollment and disenrollment rules contained in paragraph 38 (Plan Enrollment and Disenrollment) of the demonstration's Special Terms and Conditions (STCs), because they provide for a shortened period for beneficiary no-cause disenrollment.
+This authority expires on June 30, 2019, upon which time the state will provide 90 days for plan disenrollment without cause.

-2. Expenditures Related to Expansion of Existing Eligibility Groups.
+2. Expenditures Related to Demonstration Eligibility Methods for Existing Eligibility Groups.